clintjb/clintjb-github.io/mba/index.md

 * Entrepreneurship

 Most information I found has suggested somewhere between 8-12 hours per week per subject is required to complete the courses.
 As a father of two and quite a demanding job, I've decided to look at this as a long term goal and take one subject at a time.
 I have a reasonable distance to travel to work so will try to allocate one hour per work day to study during transit on my tablet.
 I will keep everyone updated on how I find this way of working.
-So that’s it, my first class (An Introduction to Operations Management – Wharton University) starts in 10 days – let’s see how this pans out.

 Cheers, Clint